ballerina-platform/module-ballerinax-mongodb/examples/order-management-system/Ballerina MongoDB order management system.md

-# Movie Database
+# Order Management System

-This example demonstrates how to do basic CRUD operation on a MongoDB database using the Ballerina MongoDB connector.
-It exposes an HTTP service with resources to add, retrieve, update, and delete movies from a MongoDB database.
+This example demonstrates an implementation of sample order management system using Ballerina and the Ballerina MongoDB connector.
+It exposes an HTTP service with resources to add, retrieve, update, and delete orders from a MongoDB database.
+Additionally, this example includes an aggregation operation to retrieve the orders of a given customer.

 ## Prerequisites